https://www.deakin.edu.au/__data/assets/image/0003/2501319/Deakin-Health-Day-One_SimonShiff_0-415.jpg

 From her start as a physical education teacher to her current research, teaching and working in clinical exercise physiology, Natalie’s love for sport has always shone through.
 Today, she’s an Associate Professor teaching in Deakin’s postgraduate clinical exercise units, a researcher in sport science and injuries, and an accredited exercise physiologist.

-She’s also been named one of 2022’s Female Leaders in Exercise and Sport Science by Exercise and Sport Science Australia.
+She’s also been named one of Exercise and Sport Science Australia's Female Leaders in Exercise and Sport Science.

 A love for cycling